Employment Law - Settlement Agreements Solicitors

 Previously called ‘Compromise Agreements’

-At Wildings Solicitors we give expert advice on Settlement Agreements.If your employer has suggested a settlement, you need independent legal advice to ensure the agreement is binding and you know what important legal rights you are giving up when you enter a Settlement Agreement.
+Wildings Settlement Agreements Solicitors give expert advice on Settlement Agreements.If your employer has suggested a settlement, you need independent legal advice to ensure the agreement is binding and you know what important legal rights you are giving up when you enter a Settlement Agreement.

 Some advisers might view approval as a rubber stamp exercise.
 We don’t.